Recommendations

 Provide tested, effective analgesia before carrying out an episiotomy, except in an emergency because of acute fetal compromise.
 [2007]

-For a short explanation of why the committee made the 2023 recommendations, see the rationale and impact section on interventions to reduce perineal trauma.
+For a short explanation of why the committee made the 2023 recommendations and how they might affect practice, see the rationale and impact section on interventions to reduce perineal trauma.

 Full details of the evidence and the committee's discussion are in evidence review I: interventions to reduce perineal trauma.